Our key workers and what essential services they are providing

 Many of our frontline teams carry out essential work in and around our buildings.

-Many of our frontline colleagues, including our repairs team, grounds maintenance staff, cleaners and caretakers, carry out vital work in and around our buildings - anything from fixing emergency repairs and maintaining stringent hygiene throughout communal areas, to ensuring we comply with all safety legislation and looking out for our residents, some of whom are vulnerable.
-Our services are currently deemed critical to public safety and welfare.
+It's not only colleagues who provide much-needed care and support to our older or more vulnerable customers who are classed as key workers: many of our frontline colleagues, including our repairs team, grounds maintenance staff, cleaners and caretakers, are also key workers, as they carry out vital work in and around our buildings, making sure we maintain safe homes and neighbourhoods.
+Their work is deemed critical to public safety and welfare and covers everything from fixing emergency repairs and maintaining stringent hygiene throughout communal areas, to ensuring we comply with all safety legislation and looking out for our residents.

 What kind of services are they providing?